pagkly/Zed/Investopedia3/Marxism.md

 Marxism
 ## What Is Marxism?

-Marxism is a social, political, and economic philosophy named after [Karl Marx](https://www.investopedia.com/terms/k/karl-marx.asp).
-It examines the effect of [capitalism](https://www.investopedia.com/terms/c/capitalism.asp) on labor, productivity, and economic development and argues for a worker revolution to overturn capitalism in favor of communism.
+Marxism is a social, political, and economic philosophy named after [[Karl Marx]](https://www.investopedia.com/terms/k/karl-marx.asp).
+It examines the effect of [[capitalism]](https://www.investopedia.com/terms/c/capitalism.asp) on labor, productivity, and economic development and argues for a worker revolution to overturn capitalism in favor of communism.
 Marxism posits that the struggle between social classes—specifically between the bourgeoisie, or capitalists, and the proletariat, or workers—defines economic relations in a capitalist economy and will inevitably lead to revolutionary communism.

 ### Key Takeaways